Humans Hallucinate Too: Language Models Identify and Correct Subjective Annotation Errors With Label-in-a-Haystack Prompts: Conclusion

 \section{Conclusion}

 In this work, we propose ``reasonableness'' checks to improve the signal-to-noise ratio in subjective language annotations.
 We leverage LLMs and introduce \liahr, which is able to both filter and correct unreasonable annotations, and a simple baseline that detects unreasonable annotations.
 We demonstrate that both approaches satisfy desirable proxy properties, pass human evaluations, and show ecological validity when used to train smaller models.
 Moreover, we show that the model can pick up on causal yet implicit cues from few examples reliably.
+While our experiments show that humans prefer the model's labels when it is performing correction, we advocate for usage during the annotation process, with additional checks.
+For example, if some submitted labels for a specific example do not pass the \liahr filter, instead of always using its alternative predictions, the same document can be shown to the annotator at a later stage to verify and potentially correct the label themselves.

 To further corroborate our findings on \liahr, we also show how it performs in objective tasks in Appendix~\ref{sec:appendix-objective}, an analysis of the copy-paste performance across shots, model families and sizes in Appendix~\ref{sec:appendix-degradation}, that individual labels are uniformly affected in Appendix~\ref{sec:appendix-filter-per-label}, and the robustness to the position of the query in Appendix~\ref{sec:appendix-position}.